gxiaokun/scop/TimelineCronQ-R_repair_code/README.md

 This README describes the reconstruction workflow used to produce the cleaned **TimelineCronQ-R** benchmark for the SCoP experiments.

-The reconstruction preserves the underlying temporal knowledge graph and focuses on repairing and standardizing the QA annotation layer, including question text, answer consistency, supporting-event consistency, duplicate handling, filtering, balancing, and final dataset splitting.
+The reconstruction pipeline corresponds to the TimelineCronQ-R benchmark preparation described in the SCoP paper.
+It preserves the underlying temporal knowledge graph and focuses on repairing and standardizing the QA annotation layer, including question text, answer consistency, supporting-event consistency, duplicate handling, filtering, balancing, and final dataset splitting.
+The core principles of our reconstruction are:

+- the underlying temporal KG is kept unchanged;
+- the QA annotation layer is conservatively repaired;
+- answer sets, supporting events, duplicate handling, answer formatting, targeted relabeling, and final splits are made deterministic and auditable;
+- a new `qtype` field is introduced, deterministically mapped from the existing `temporal_relation`, to provide a cleaner taxonomy for temporal reasoning paradigms;
+- the original question is preserved intact within the dataset, alongside a `qa_repair_thought` trace that records the LLM's reasoning during the rewriting process;
+- the reconstructed questions are further validated through manual inspection on stratified samples.

 ---